Lizz1102/WebAPIs-.Net6-.NET7/README.md

 # WebAPIs: .NET Core(.Net6,.NET7)
-- Building Web API projects with C# and exploring new features and incoming changes of .NET 6 and .NET 7.
+- Building Web API projects with C# and exploring new features and incoming changes of .NET 6, .NET 7, and .NET 8.
 - How to migrate .NET Core 5 API projects to .NET 6 and 7.
 - Revisiting some advanced and fundamental concepts of .NET Core Web APIs.
-- Best practices and standards to build Web APIs.
+- API Design best practices and standards to build Web APIs.

 ## Notes